Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

      Conceptually, an object in this class represents a sequence atoms, and (nested) Expressions.
-An expression has two parts, a ``Head`` which is expected be a function reference, and 0 or more :term:`elements` which in Mathics are accesible using the built-in function ``Rest[]``.
+An expression has two parts, a ``Head`` which is expected be a function reference, and 0 or more :term:`elements`.

-     In contrast to an :term:`M-expression`, an Expression in Mathics can have additional information or representations associated with it.
+     Atoms like ``String`` or ``Integer`` are degnerate forms of expressions.
+However when we refer to the class, we are referring to non-degenerate or compound Expressions.
+In the code, both are forms of :ref:`BaseElement Class`.

    form